 2. Accounting and taxes

 Accounting and taxes are crucial parts of any hiring process.
-Good accounting can help you to set an accurate recruitment budget and identify ways to save money.
+A good accounting software can help you to set an accurate recruitment budget and identify ways to save money.

 Every new employee brings tax implications–but you may also be able to write off some hiring costs against your tax budget.
 This is because hiring costs may count as reasonable expenses for running your business.